Get

 Uses

 Calcium as a supplement is commonly prescribed to dogs with hypocalcemia, which refers to low blood calcium levels.
-This may be caused by various health conditions and will first require investigations from your vet into the underlying cause.
+This may be caused by various health conditions and will first require investigations from a vet into the underlying cause.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!